fact-project/ratescan/README.md

 # ratescan
-package analyse and evaluate ratescans from fact with python
+Package with methods to analyse and evaluate ratescans from fact with python